surveydown-dev/surveydown/README.md

 # Background & Motivation

-`surveydown` was created as a markdown-based alternative to platforms like Google Forms, Qualtrics, Survey Monkey, etc. Unlike every other platform, it allows the user to define their entire survey content using markdown and R code, making the survey itself fully reproducible and easy to share and collaborate with others.
+Most survey platforms (e.g., Google forms, Qualtrics, etc.) use drag-and-drop interfaces to design surveys, making version control and collaboration with others difficult.
+They’re also not easily reproducible. `surveydown` was designed to address these problems.
+As an open-source, markdown-based survey platform, all survey content is created with plain text (markdown and R code) in a single .qmd file that renders into a shiny app.
+This makes your survey easy to reproduce, share, and version control with common platforms like Git.
 The resulting shiny app for each survey can be hosted on a number of platforms, like [shinyapps.io](https://shinyapps.io/) or [huggingface](https://huggingface.co/), and the survey data collected is owned by the survey designer in their supabase account.
 Best of all,